andzaOs/AIC_WS2015_AnalysingBigData_G6/README.md

 Database manipulation (MySql and Neo4J):

-* managed users and user metadata with MySql
+* managed users and user metadata with MySql through Spring MVC
 * wrote and tested Neo4J queries
 * made queries executable from the web application